While it doesn’t have the reputation of Paris or Rome, Washington, D.C. is a city where romance can truly blossom.

 After the movie, stop in the Hershey’s Ice Cream store next door for a treat.
 Take your cone on a walk down the Georgetown boardwalk for some scene-setting natural beauty, especially at sunset.

-Getting In: Movies are separately ticketed and are not included with the Washington DC Explorer Pass.
+Getting In: movies are separately ticketed and are not included with the Go Washington DC pass.

 Save on Attraction Admission

 That should do it!
 Our list of some of the most fun things to do in DC for couples during your vacation.
 These ideas are also great if you are traveling with a group of friends.

 Remember, many of these great activities are included on the Go Washington DC pass, where you can save up to 40% on combined admission vs paying at the gate.

 Consider adding a few of these fun options to your kid-free vacation itinerary.
 Enjoy!